gilzoide/unity-key-value-store-apple-keychain/README.md

 kvs.DeleteKey("someKey");

 // 3.
+Save the updated data into the keychain kvs.Save();

-Dispose of the AppleGenericPasswordKeychainItemKeyValueStore when done
+// 4.
+Dispose of the GenericPasswordKeychainItemKeyValueStore when done
 // This ensures the native data gets released correctly kvs.Dispose();
 ```